JiangJarrod/JiangYuan.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Changsha, Changsha University of Science and Technology, 2018
+* B.S. in Changsha, Changsha University of Science and Technology
-* M.S. in Changsha, Changsha University of Science and Technology, 2021
+* M.S. in Changsha, Changsha University of Science and Technology
-* Ph.D in Shanghai, Tongji University, now
+* Ph.D in Shanghai, Tongji University

 Research field